jm1021/churchofjesuschrist/_posts/2023-10-15-philippians-colossians-paul.md

 Wherefore, lift up your hearts and rejoice, and gird up your loins, and take upon you my whole darmor, that ye may be able to withstand the evil day, having done all, that ye may be able to estand...

-...and be agreed as touching all things whatsoever ye ask of me, and be faithful until I come, and ye shall be bcaught up, that where I am ye shall be calso
+...and be agreed as touching all things whatsoever ye ask of me, and be faithful until I come, and ye shall be bcaught up, that where I am ye shall be also